 Our business and revenue growth depends on PV industry demand.

-There has been significant growth in the PV market in the past decade.
-However, beginning in the second half of 2008, many of our key markets, including Germany, Spain and the United States, and other national economies have experienced a period of economic contraction or significantly slower economic growth.
-In particular, the current credit crisis, weak consumer confidence and diminished consumer and business spending have contributed to a significant slowdown in the market demand for PV products due to decreased energy requirements.
-Many of our customers have experienced difficulty in obtaining financing, and even if they have been able to obtain financing, the cost of such financing has increased and our customers may change their decision or change the timing of their decision to purchase our products.
-As a result, this lack of, and increase in the cost of, financing have lowered and may continue to lower demand for our products and reduced our net revenues.
+In the second half of 2008, many of our key markets, including Germany, Spain and the United States, and other national economies experienced a period of economic contraction or significantly slower economic growth.
+In particular, the credit crisis, weak consumer confidence and diminished consumer and business spending contributed to a significant slowdown in the market demand for PV products due to decreased energy requirements.
+Many of our customers experienced difficulty in obtaining financing, and even if they were able to obtain financing, the cost of such financing increased and affected the purchasing decisions of our customers.
+In 2010, as the effect of the global economic crisis subsided, the combination of increased availability of financing for downstream buyers and decreased average selling prices of solar power products contributed to an overall increase in demand for solar power products.

 A protracted disruption in the ability of our customers to obtain financing could lead to a significant reduction in their future orders for our products, which in turn could have a material adverse effect on our business, financial condition and results of operations.
 See "Item 3.D.
-Risk Factors - Risks related to Our Company and Our Industry - Demand for our PV products has been, and may continue to be, adversely affected by volatile market and industry trend."
+Risk Factors-Risks related to Our Company and Our Industry-Demand for our PV products has been, and may continue to be, adversely affected by volatile market and industry trend."

 From the second half of 2008 to the first half of 2009, increased manufacturing capacity in the industry also contributed to a decline in the selling price of PV products.
 As global economic condition began improving in the second half of 2009, demand for PV products began to increase during 2010, which contributed to an increase in the selling price of PV products in 2010 along with the increased manufacturing capacity in 2010.
 Such increase was offset by the sale of inventory accumulated during the economic downturn.
-A large portion of our sales is denominated in Euros.
-The depreciation of Euro in the first half of 2010 and the appreciation of Euro in the second half of 2010 also contributed to the change of our average selling price per watt of our PV modules in 2010.
 In 2011, a decrease in payment to PV product producers, in the form of feed-in tariffs and other reimbursements, and a reduction in available financing caused a decrease in the growth in a number of PV projects in the European markets.
 Payments to PV product producers decreased as governments in Europe, under pressure to reduce sovereign debt levels, reduced subsidies such as feed-in tariffs.
 Furthermore, many downstream purchasers of PV products were unable to secure sufficient financing for PV projects due to the global credit crunch.
 These market conditions were exacerbated by an over-supply of PV products driven by increased manufacturing capacity in 2011, which adversely affected the prices of PV products.
+Although the global economy has improved since 2011, demand for solar modules in Europe fell significantly in 2013.
+As a result, many solar power producers that typically purchase solar power products from manufacturers like us were unable or unwilling to expand their operations.